These guidelines are focused on the International Skilled Worker and Saskatchewan Experience categories. Related pages in this section are:

-- Once you've completed the online application and reached the Submit Confirmation page, you'll be asked to confirm the application submission.
+- Once you've completed the online application, paid the fee (Saskatchewan Express Entry and Occupation In-Demand subcategories only) and reached the Submit Confirmation page, you'll be asked to confirm the application submission.
 You'll do this by clicking the Submit button.

 - We'll receive your application after you click the Submit button online.
 Once you've submitted your application, you'll receive a letter to confirm receipt of your application.
 You will receive no further notifications about your application until your application is pre-screened.

 - Applications are date-stamped electronically once they're submitted, and a file number is assigned to each application upon submission.